kondylidou/Taelja/README.md

 taelja [--debug] <proof-file>
 ```

-The input is a TSTP proof file. `--debug` prints the parsed unit structure
+The input is a TSTP proof file. `--debug` emits a per-round trace to stderr:
-before the proof.
+which clause was tried each round, whether top-down or bottom-up was taken,
+what unit was derived, and when the fixpoint stalls.

 ## Proof Format